TOEFL Study Guide

 Organization questions are most often asked for lectures.

-It may not be apparent right from the beginning that the professor has organized the information in a certain way (say, chronologically).
+It may not be apparent right from the beginning that the professor has organized the information differently (say, chronologically).
 Be attentive to the comparisons made by the professor.
 When the professor digresses from the topic, ask yourself if there’s a point he’s trying to make.

 Refer to notes when answering these questions.